Selling out post-Surfside collapse

 Following the collapse, developers may have an easier time convincing unit owners to sell, experts say.

-“The sales pitch is enhanced, unfortunately, by the safety factor,” said attorney Bill Kramer of Brinkley Morgan.
+“The sales pitch is enhanced, unfortunately, by the safety factor,” said attorney Bill Kramer of the law firm Brinkley Morgan.
 “If you’re living in a $200,000 condo and it’s going to cost $100,000 in repairs, could you possibly afford it?
 It kind of doesn’t make sense.”

 Multimillion-dollar estimates for major repairs don’t come out of thin air.
 Condo associations, under pressure to keep monthly fees low, will often defer maintenance and postpone projects.
 Florida law allows associations to waive funding reserves for projects greater than $10,0000 by a simple majority.